 But with Series 8, 1800 Tequila decided to return to its roots and champion up-and-coming artists and illustrators.

 Last year, they did away with working with estates and artist collectives.
 Instead, Enoc Perez, designed the complete suite of six limited-edition bottles—the first artist to do so, hands–on.

 This year Shantell Martin is the artist behind this year’s 1800 Essential Artists series and with 1800 Essential Artists Series 9, which is limited to only 2,500 cases for all of the United States, Martin is only the second person to actually design the full suite.
 She is also the first woman.

-The collection which incorporates Martin's whimsical and philosophical contemplations on the self and the individual search for purpose and liberty was launched in New York City earlier this summer and Martin also made a trip to Mexico to gain a full understanding of the artistry that goes into creating 1800 Tequila as a part of her research for the project.
+The collection, which incorporates Martin's whimsical and philosophical contemplations on the self and the individual search for purpose and liberty, was launched in New York City earlier this summer.
+Martin also made a trip to Mexico to gain a full understanding of the artistry that goes into creating 1800 Tequila as a part of her research for the project.